Theory: Initial Conditions

 \[\begin{equation} C_{\kappa l}^2 = \frac{2^{2n^*-2}}{n^* \Gamma(n^*+l+1) \Gamma(n^*-l)}. \end{equation}\]

-In the vicinity of the saddle points, which corresponds to the case when $k^2 \rightarrow -\kappa^2$, the expression of $\tilde{\psi}_0(\kk)$ is determined by the asymptotic behavior of the wavefunction:
+Near the saddle points, corresponding to the limit where $k^2 \to -\kappa^2$, the form of $\tilde{\psi}_0(\kk)$ is dictated by the asymptotic behavior of the wavefunction

 \[\begin{equation} \tilde{\psi}_0(\kk) = \frac{C_{\kappa l}}{\sqrt{\pi}} \frac{2^{n^*+3/2}\kappa^{2n^*+1/2}\Gamma(n^*+1)}{(k^2+\kappa^2)^{n^*+1}} Y_{lm}(\hat{\kk}), \end{equation}\]

 where $\Gamma$ is the gamma function [note2].
-Substituting the above expression into Eq.
-(11), making use of the definition of $\Sp(t)$ [Eq.
-(7)], we obtain
+By substituting the aforementioned expression into Eq.
+(11) and using the definition of $\Sp(t)$ [Eq.
+(7)], we derive

 \[\begin{equation} M_{\pp} = \ii \frac{C_{\kappa l}}{\sqrt{\pi}} 2^{1/2}\kappa^{2n^*+1/2}\Gamma(n^*+1) \sum_{\ts} \int_{C_{\ts}} \frac{Y_{lm}(\hat{\kk}(\tau))}{[\Sp'(\tau)]^{n^*}} \ee^{\ii\Sp(\tau)} \dd\tau, \end{equation}\]

-where $\hat{\kk}(\tau)$ is the complex unit vector along $\kk(\tau)=\pp+\AA(\tau)$, and the evaluation method of spherical harmonics with complex arguments is based on Appendix B of Ref.
-[Pisanty_2017], see also note [note3].
-A modified version of SPA can be carried out to handle the case when the integrand has a singularity at $\ts$ (see Appendix B of Ref.
+where $\hat{\kk}(\tau)$ denotes the complex unit vector along $\kk(\tau)=\pp+\AA(\tau)$.
+The evaluation method for spherical harmonics with complex arguments follows Appendix B of Ref.
+[Pisanty_2017]; see also the note [note3] To address cases where the integrand exhibits a singularity at $\ts$, a modified SPA approach can be applied (see Appendix B of Ref.
 [Gribakin_1997]):

 \[\begin{equation} \begin{aligned} \int_{C_{\ts}} \frac{Y_{lm}(\hat{\kk}(\tau))}{[\Sp'(\tau)]^{n^*}} \ee^{\ii\Sp(\tau)} \dd\tau &\approx \frac{Y_{lm}(\hat{\kk}(\ts))}{[\Sp''(\ts)]^{n^*}} \int_{C_{\ts}} \frac{\ee^{\ii\Sp(\tau)}}{(\tau-\ts)^{n^*}} \dd\tau \\ &\approx \frac{Y_{lm}(\hat{\kk}(\ts))}{[\Sp''(\ts)]^{n^*}} \cdot \ii^{n^*} \frac{\Gamma(n^*/2)}{2\Gamma(n^*)} \sqrt{\frac{2\pi}{-\ii\Sp''(\ts)}} [-2\ii\Sp''(\ts)]^{n^*/2} \ee^{\ii\Sp(\ts)}. \end{aligned} \end{equation}\]